Introduction

 Due to their weight and size, the slate and frame require special handling.

-• Lifting Slate: If available, use suction cup lifters designed for stone to secure a grip on the slate.
+- Lifting Slate: If possible, use suction cup lifters designed for stone to grip the slate securely.

-• Securing Frame: Ensure that all loose parts are removed or secured before placing the frame onto a dolly.
+- Securing Frame: Ensure all loose parts are removed or secured before placing the frame on a dolly.

-• Horizontal Transport: Keep components as flat as possible during movement to avoid stressing joints or connectors.
+- Horizontal Transport: Keep pieces as flat as possible during movement to avoid stressing joints or connectors.

-Protection during transportation is paramount.
-Each part should be adequately wrapped or covered to guard against bumps, vibrations, or impacts that may occur during transit.
-Proper planning, sufficient manpower, appropriate equipment, and careful handling are essential for successfully relocating each section of your pool table without incident.
-By diligently following these steps, you can preserve the condition of every component throughout its journey.
+Protecting all components during transport is vital.
+Each part should be wrapped or covered to guard against bumps, vibrations, or impacts that may occur en route.
+Careful planning, adequate assistance, appropriate equipment, and meticulous handling are essential for safely moving your pool table.
+By following these steps, you can ensure every part remains in excellent condition throughout the journey.

 3. Loading, Securing, and Unloading in a Vehicle

-One of the most critical aspects of moving a pool table is ensuring the safe transport of its disassembled pieces to the new location.
+One of the critical aspects of moving a pool table is ensuring its disassembled parts are transported safely to the new location.
 This requires careful planning, sturdy materials, and a systematic approach to minimize risks.

 Loading the Pool Table